-When I was designing the Woodland Whimsy kit for the Handmade Club this month, I wanted to give the theme a bit of a pastel, shabby feel.
+When I was designing the Woodland Whimsy kit for the Handmade Club, I wanted to give the theme a bit of a pastel, shabby feel.

 I find the usual array of woodland themes to be dark and moody and a bit… well, beige (not that there is anything wrong with that), but I’m a pastel loving, shabby at heart kind of girl and when I think of the woods and fall, I see it in hues of shabby pinks and burgundy.